Maurice1995/personio-time-tracking/README.md

 ## Features

 - Generates random work start and end times within specified ranges
-- Ensures total work time is between 8 hours 12 minutes and 9 hours
+- Ensures total work time is between 7 hours 42 minutes and 8 hours 30 minutes
 - Rounds all times to the nearest 5-minute interval
 - Automates data entry into the Personio web interface
 - Supports entering data for multiple days in a single run